 The Grand Canyon Of The South Is Right Here In Virginia And It’s Breathtaking

-Looking for a great family road trip idea this summer?
+If you’re looking for an amazing family-friendly road trip, there is nowhere more breathtakingly beautiful than the Grand Canyon of the South.
+And guess what?
 You can save some money on gas and skip the trip to Arizona, because the Grand Canyon of the South is actually right here in Virginia.
 Many long-time residents of Virginia are not aware that this national treasure exists.
-Located along the Virginia/Kentucky border, Breaks Interstate Park is one of the most exquisite sites in the state and is sure to make for a memorable visit.
+Located along the Virginia and Kentucky border, Breaks Interstate Park is one of the most exquisite sites in the state and is sure to make for a memorable visit.

 Have you had the opportunity to visit Virginia’s Grand Canyon?
-If so, please feel free to share your experience there.
-We’d love to hear from you!
+Did you know that the Old Dominion was home to the Grand Canyon of the South?
+If so, please feel free to share your experience at this wondrous place; we’d love to hear from you!